Ab-categories

 There are many familiar categories in which the hom-sets have additional structure:

-An Ab-category (also called a preadditive category) is a category A in which each hom-set HomA(a,b) is an abelian group and for which the composition is bilinear.
+A Ab-category (also called an preadditive category) is a category A in which each hom-set HomA(a,b) has the structure of an abelian group, in such a way that composition is bilinear.
 In other words, for morphisms f,f:ab and g,g:bc we have

 (g+g)(f+f)=gf+gf+gf+gf.